jeelfaldu7/jeelfaldu7/README.md

 ## 🌟 Fun Facts

-🎮 I enjoy gaming, especially strategy and story-driven games
+🎮 I enjoy light, casual games like Mario, Subway Surfers, and Lep's World

-✈️ Always down to travel and learn about new cultures
+🏞️ I love hiking, beach walks, and watching the sunrise or sunset—anything that lets me spend time in nature

-📜 Lifelong learner – last stage in completing a bootcamp to become a data scientist
+📜 Lifelong learner – currently completing my final project in a data science bootcamp and always looking to grow

 ## 📫 Let's Connect!